 Once Brazil had the drugs they needed, a new challenge emerged.
 The treatment regime was difficult to administer: there were many pills that needed to be taken at many specific times of the day, some with food and some without.
 Additionally in 1980 25% of Brazilian adults were illiterate.
-The answer this time was full mobilization: information centres and treatment centres were installed across the country, not just in government spaces and HIV/AIDS charities, but in all charities, churches, NGOS and private homes.
+The answer this time was full mobilisation: information centres and treatment centres were installed across the country, not just in government spaces and HIV/AIDS charities, but in all charities, churches, NGOS and private homes.
 Everyone became part of the solution.
 Volunteers drew pictures of the sun, moon, and food on the labels.
 They connected sufferers with local groups to get the food they needed, when they needed it, to time eating with their medicine.
 In the end the adherence rate was the equal to that of Canada and the United States.

-How do we achieve full mobilization when it comes to climate change?
-We no longer sort our recycling, which is close to the bear minimum we can do for conservation, centralized super robots do for us.
+How do we achieve full mobilisation when it comes to climate change?
+We no longer sort our recycling, which is close to the bear minimum we can do for conservation, centralised super robots do for us.
 Perhaps asking less of people isn’t the answer, maybe we need to ask more.
 Charitable sector legend Dan Pallotta is widely recognized as the innovator behind the grueling charitable event.
 Demands such as long-distance AIDS bike rides and three-day walks for breast cancer.
 He once said, “People are tired of being asked to do the least they can do, they are hungering to do the most they can, but they have to be asked to do that.”